Welcome to WEMM!

 Each participating faith community may have up to 3 voting members of WEMM.
 We meet once a month, rotating locations between the various member faith communities.

 All of Woodland’s faith communities are invited to be members of WEMM, including those outside of Woodland but serving Woodland residents.
-For more information, or to join one of our meetings to check it out, contact WEMM’s secretary, Viola Fong, 530-379-3553.
+For more information, or to join one of our meetings to check it out, contact WEMM’s secretary, Bob Pratt, 530-650-1683.

 WEMM's Purpose